-- Maximum loan to value (LTV) for cars, SUVs, and trucks is 110% depending on whether direct or indirect. - Loans above 100% are generally the result of additional charges for extended warranties and/or insurance coverage for wage or death. - Boats, campers, motorcycles, RV's and Motor Coaches range from 80%-90% based on age of vehicle. - 1st or 2nd mortgages on 1-4 family homes range from 75%-90% with "in-house" first real estate mortgages requiring private mortgage insurance on those exceeding 80% LTV. - Raw land LTV maximum ranges from 65%-75% depending on whether or not the property has been improved.
+- · Maximum loan to value (LTV) for cars, SUVs, and trucks is 110% depending on whether direct or indirect. - Loans above 100% are generally the result of additional charges for extended warranties and/or insurance coverage for wage or death. - Boats, campers, motorcycles, RV's and Motor Coaches range from 80%-90% based on age of vehicle. - 1st or 2nd mortgages on 1-4 family homes range from 75%-90% with "in-house" first real estate mortgages requiring private mortgage insurance (PMI) on those exceeding 80% LTV.
+Exception for 1st lien home equity loans which do not require PMI or exceeding 80% LTV. - Raw land LTV maximum ranges from 65%-75% depending on whether or not the property has been improved.